 Every month April through November (optimal treatment months), one of our highly trained Bugsperts will treat your property focusing on areas where adult mosquitoes rest and harborage.

 If necessary, mosquito breeding sites will be treated to prevent mosquitoes from re-populating.

 At Bill Clark Pest Control, we also provide one-time mosquito services to specified areas for outdoor weddings, family reunions, special occasions, and other parties and events.

 Prior to the special day, one of our Bugsperts will treat the area to eliminate mosquitoes before they have the opportunity to attack your guests.

 Commercial & Industrial Mosquito Control Services

-Servicing commercial and industrial facilities as well as colleges, municipalities, neighborhood associations, subdivisions, and municipalities, our truck mounted mosquito fogging services are one of the most popular methods for controlling mosquito populations and allows our team to cover a large area in a timely manner.
+Servicing commercial and industrial facilities as well as colleges, neighborhood associations, subdivisions, and municipalities, our truck-mounted mosquito fogging services are one of the most popular methods for controlling mosquito populations and allow our team to cover a large area in a timely manner.
 What’s more, our commercial and industrial mosquito services are available 7 days a week, 365 days a year.